History of coins

 The history of coins stretches back to the first millennium BC/BCE.
-Notable examples of coins include the Lydian Lion coins, Persian daric and siglos, Tong Bei, the dirham and gold dinar.
+Notable early examples of coins include the Lydian lion coins, Persian daric and siglos, Tong Bei, the dirham and gold dinar.

-Coins are the major archaeological source of history.
-These small coins have a lot to portray.
-Coins help in knowing the information about the kingdom, language, administration, religion and economic condition and also the title of the ruler who minted those coins.
+Coins are a major archaeological source of history.
+Coins convey information about language, administration, religion, economic conditions, and the ruler who minted those coins.

 Coins were first made of scraps of metal by hitting a hammer positioned over an anvil.
 The Chinese produced primarily cast coinage, and this spread to South-East Asia and Japan.
 Although few non-Chinese cast coins were produced by governments, it was a common practice amongst counterfeiters.

 Early coins

 Ephesus' great temple of Artemis has provided evidence for the earliest coins yet known from the ancient world.
 The first structures in the sanctuary, buried deep under the later temples, date back to the eighth century BCE, and from that time on precious objects were used in the cult or dedicated to the goddess by her worshippers.

 The Lydian Lion coins were made of electrum, a naturally occurring alloy of gold and silver but of variable precious metal value.
 The royal lion symbol stamped on the coin, similar to a seal, was a declaration of the value of the contents.
 These directly preceded ancient Greek coinage, through which Rome begot all Western coinage, and through which the Seleucids, Parthians, and Sassanians begot all Islamic coinage.
 Indian coinage has largely been a product of Greek, Roman, and Islamic influences.
 Chinese coinage, though it probably developed independently, was succeeded by Western-style coinage in the late nineteenth century.
 Other countries in Asia, in Africa, and elsewhere have adopted the Western approach to coinage as well.

 The Lydian Lion was minted by Alyettes of Lydia, 610–560 BC.
 However, it took some time before ancient coins were used for commerce and trade.
 Even the smallest-denomination electrum coins, perhaps worth about a day's subsistence, would have been too valuable for buying a loaf of bread.
 The Trojan Horse had become synonymous with the name of Agamemnon and the symbolism of the horse was stamped on the coins from Cyme in Aeolia, presumably in reference to the power of their lineage.
 Indeed, the daughter of Agamemnon of Cyme, Hermodike II, is credited with inventing coined money by Julius Pollux after she married King Midas - famed for turning everything he touched into gold.